 Community Land Trust properties

 The number and type of landscapes protected via BioDiversity Legacy Community Land Trusts is growing steadily as more individuals and communities respond to our vision and mission.
 See our properties below.

 ECOGIPPS LAND TRUST PROPERTIES - EAST GIPPSLAND

 The first group of properties to be protected via BioDiversity Legacy is EcoGipps venture in the Avon wilderness region of Gippsland, Victoria.

-Founded by the well-known environmental philanthropists, Jim, Heather, David and Kate Phillipson, EcoGipps has so far restored and protected over 1,000 acres, creating bio-links to public reserves.
+Founded by the well-known environmental philanthropists, Jim, Heather, David and Kate Phillipson, EcoGipps has restored and protected over 1,000 acres, creating bio-links to public reserves.

-NOORAMUNGA LAND & SEA PROPERTY: LITTLE DOG ISLAND
+NOORAMUNGA LAND & SEA - LITTLE DOG ISLAND

 In 2022 the Nooramunga team purchased Little Dog Island, a 150-acre island adjoining the Corner Inlet Ramsar site in South Gippsland.